ENSC1003 Introduction to Professional Engineering

 - Level 1 core unit in the Engineering Science major sequence

 - The area of knowledge for this unit is Mathematical and Physical Sciences

 - Category B broadening unit for students

 - Level 1 elective

 - Engineers use technical and social skills to benefit society.
 This unit introduces professional engineering practice and develops foundations for learning and practising in engineering.
-The unit supports students to make the transition into first year and become student engineers who: understand how they could contribute to society using engineering skills, and how to prepare for this, and have foundation skills engineering studies and practice.
+The unit supports students to make the transition into first year and become student engineers who: understand how they could contribute to society using engineering skills, and how to prepare for this; and have foundation skills for engineering studies and practice.

-In the unit, students work on one individual engineering project and two team projects, selected to provide opportunities to develop the unit's learning outcomes.
+In the unit, students work on one individual engineering project and team projects, selected to provide opportunities to develop the unit's learning outcomes.
 Typically one project is offered by Engineers Without Borders.